jcjview/PowerpointJoin/README.md

 Notes:
 0.2     Date:2014-10-28

-perl script may have some problem with perl win32 OLE.So I use powerpoint VBA to refactored this script.
+Perl script may have some problem with perl win32 OLE.So I use powerpoint VBA to refactore this script.

 You can check code in userform3.frm.
 And there is no virus at all.